Follow TV Tropes

 • Fame Gate: In the Career mode, you are only able to move on from the town you picked as your starting point to larger ones, and the correspondingly greater work load and more difficult situations, once your reputation grows high enough for the transfer to become approved.

-• Foregone Conclusion: Even if you didn't know about the Stealth Sequel, the very name of 112 Operator - The Last Duty' tells you that eventually you fail.
+• Foregone Conclusion: Even without the Stealth Sequel, the very name of 112 Operator - The Last Duty' implies things will always go south.

 • Going Down with the Ship: Not literally but in spirit.
-The Operator in The Last Duty stays at their dispatch post until the very end.
-The trailer for Infection Free Zone implies he escapes.
+The Operator in The Last Duty stays at their dispatch post until it, too, is besieged by the infected.
+He returns as Mission Control for a group of survivors in the sequel.

 • Instant Death Bullet: Averted.
-Some situations may end with the people getting shot on the scene, whether by the police you dispatch, but if you also dispatch an ambulance alongside them, they will often be able to save them in time.
+Some situations may end with the people getting shot on the scene, whether by the police you dispatch or suspects, but if such confrontations are to be expected, an ambulance can accompany it to prevent any deaths.

 • Man on Fire: One of these shows up in a warehouse fire-specific call, to the abject horror of the witnessing caller.
 You have to supply the correct information on how to help and get emergency services there on time or they'll die horribly.